ChiantiScarlett/pearl/README.md

 # Pearl

-A simple module that parses data from Korean movie theaters.
+> A simple module that parses Korean cinema schedules.

 ## Installation

-You can install pearl with pip
+You can get the latest version of `pearl` using pip:

 ```
 $ pip install chianti-pearl
 ```

-or you can manually download the wheel file from [here](https://pypi.org/project/chianti-pearl/#files).
+or you can manually download the wheel file from [here](https://pypi.org/project/chianti-pearl/#files) as well.

 <br><br><br>